horse liability insurance, other riders covered

 FAQ

-Is a third-party rider automatically insured under my equine liability insurance?
+Is a guest rider automatically covered under my horse liability insurance?

-In most modern policies, yes, but often only for damage caused to third parties by the rider.
-What is crucial is whether the rider's own injuries and their claims against you as the owner are also covered.
-Be sure to check this in your contract terms.
+In most modern policies, yes, but often only for damage caused by the rider to third parties.
+The key point is whether the rider’s own injury and any claims they may have against you as the owner are also covered.
+Be sure to check this in your policy terms.

-What happens if the injured person is a riding partner?
+What happens if the injured person is a part-loan rider?

-With a riding share, insurers sometimes argue that she is a "co-owner" and exclude benefits.
-A good policy should clarify that riding shares are also comprehensively protected and can make claims against the owner.
+With a shared riding arrangement, insurers sometimes argue that the rider is a "co-owner" and exclude cover.
+A good policy should make clear that shared riding arrangements are also comprehensively protected and can bring claims against the owner.

-Does the rider's private accident insurance not pay?
+Does the rider’s private accident insurance not pay out?

-Private accident insurance does provide benefits to the rider, but this does not absolve you of liability.
-The rider's health and long-term care insurance will seek reimbursement from you for treatment costs, which can quickly reach six-figure amounts.
+The private accident insurance does pay out to the rider, but that does not exempt you from liability.
+The rider’s health and long-term care insurance will seek reimbursement from you for the treatment costs, which can quickly reach six-figure amounts.

 Is the insurance coverage also valid abroad?

-Insurance cover is often limited to the EU or geographically to Europe.
-If you are planning an extended stay abroad or a trip outside of Europe, you should clarify the scope of your policy with the insurer in advance.
+Insurance cover is often limited to the EU or geographical Europe.
+If you are planning a longer stay abroad or a trip outside Europe, you should clarify the scope of your policy with the insurer in advance.

-Are damages to rented horse trailers or stables covered?
+Are damages to hired horse trailers or stables also covered by insurance?

-Yes, a good horse liability insurance should also cover rented property damage.
-However, the coverage amount for such damages can vary and is often limited to a specific sum, such as €10,000.
+Yes, a good horse liability insurance policy should also cover damage to rented property.
+However, the level of cover for such damage can vary and is often limited to a certain amount, for example €10,000.

-What is a claim settlement cover in horse liability insurance?
+What is uninsured loss cover in horse liability insurance?

-The demand failure coverage applies when you or your horse are harmed by a third party who does not have their own liability insurance and cannot pay.
-In this case, your own insurance will cover the damage.
+Claims default cover applies if you or your horse are harmed by a third party and that person has no own liability insurance and is unable to pay.
+In this case, your own insurance will cover the loss.

 Subscribe to our newsletter